deskvillage/dannychadburn.github.io/about.md

 No - I have a penchant for technology and sport, but I've plied my trade in prety much every market from agriculture to zoology.

 ### Do you write articles or longer form content?
 I can (and do), although I specialise in [headline copywriting](/headline-copywriting).
+If you have a hankering for some editorial, [get in touch](/contact) and I'll put you in contact with an expert who can help.

 #### What's your day rate?
-Prices start at £300 a day, but could be double that depending on the nature of the project.
+Prices start at £300 a day, but could be double that depending on the nature of each project.

 #### Do you work pro-bono?
 I have done, and would do again for the right cause.
 [Send me a pitch](/contact)!